-From merely booking a couple of days with no promotion at all, to carefully planned and promoted offerings.
+I’ve booked a couple of days with no promotion at all, as well as careful planning and promotion of free campaigns.

-I have also experimented with different days of the week and of the month.
+I also experimented with different days of the week and of the month.

 In general, promotions in the first few days of a month are worth avoiding, as are Fridays and Mondays.